bdavis222/python-course/README.md

 ## How to begin the course

 Hold control (or command on Mac) while clicking [here](https://bdavis222.github.io/python-course) to visit the website for the course in a new tab.
-Keep both of these tabs open (this page and the new one you just opened) to follow along with these instructions.

 When the course website is launched in the new tab you just opened, you will see the following: